Divorce Mediation in Arizona

 Divorce Mediation Tips

-Now that we discussed the benefits of divorce mediation, we want to provide you with some tips on how you can increase the likelihood your mediation will be successful.
+Now that you know the benefits of divorce mediation, we want to give you tips increasing the likelihood your negotiation will be successful.
 First, you need to find a good Arizona divorce mediator.

 A good mediator is a master listener.
 They give all their attention and focus on the person speaking.
-You will probably see them leaning into the speaker, making eye contact, making sure it is evident their attention is on you and only you when you are speaking.
+A good mediator will maintain good eye contact when you are talking to them.
+They will ask intelligent questions to understand what you want fully.

 A good mediator will respond with insightful questions and clarifications as necessary to ensure he or she understands what you are conveying to him or her.
-A good mediator will genuinely care about your greatest concerns.
-A good mediator will make validate your concerns and mitigate any positions you may be taking that are not reasonable or unlikely to be granted by a judge.
+A good mediator will genuinely care about your most significant concerns.
+A good mediator will validate your legitimate interests and mitigate any unreasonable positions you may be taking and are unlikely to be granted by a judge.

 A good divorce mediator must also bring their knowledge of divorce and family law to the table to provide legal advice and solutions to roadblocks that occur during the mediation process.